Sleep and Aging: Sleep Guide for Seniors

 The body’s internal clock is responsible for controlling sleep/wake cycles.
 In older age, seniors begin to experience changes in circadian rhythm.
 The timing of these shifts usually occur earlier in the evening, leaving adults and seniors feeling sleepy earlier than usual.
 Some experience minor implications from these shifts, but the physical effects of changes in circadian rhythm can be dramatic for others.

-Along with feeling tired earlier in the evening, shifts in your circadian rhythm can also lead to a decrease in the amount of deep sleep one experiences during the night, particularly stages 3 and 4.
-These stages are important for seniors because they are related to memory consolidation and the restorative features of sleep.
+Along with feeling tired earlier in the evening, insomnia or an abnormal circadian rhythm can also lead to a decrease in the amount of deep sleep one experiences during the night, particularly stages 3 and 4.
+These stages of sleep are important for seniors because they are related to memory consolidation and the restorative features of sleep.
 Deep sleep also allows one to sleep throughout the night without disturbances.
 Without deep sleep, seniors are likely to wake up several times throughout the night and can wake up feeling like they hardly slept.

 Many sleep problems that seniors suffer from are secondary problems that are caused by underlying medical conditions.
 Common health problems associated with sleep problems include:

 - Respiratory conditions

 If you have a medical condition that causes discomfort or trouble breathing, it’s likely that condition is the cause of your sleep disturbances.
 Experiencing pain is also a common condition elderly people experience which can disrupt sleep.

 Related: Best mattress for back pain

 Certain medications may also be the cause of your sleep problems.
 Check with your doctor to be sure your medications are right for you.